 The COSHH Regulations 2002

-These provide a framework to help protect people in the workplace against health risks from hazardous substances.
+The Control of Substances Hazardous to Health (COSHH) Regulations provide a framework to help protect people in the workplace against health risks from hazardous substances.
 The substances may be used directly in the work (e.g. cleaning chemicals, chemical reagents) or may arise from the work (e.g. dusts, fumes and waste products).

 COSHH lays down a sensible step-by-step approach to the necessary precautions and is therefore a useful tool of good management.
 The potential for identifiable cost benefits (e.g. tighter control over the use and storage of materials), improved morale and industrial relations have been widely realised.